queicherius/software-defined-infrastructure/docs/1-dns.md

   # Listen on the private network only (local IP)
   listen-on { 141.62.75.112; };

-  # Disable zone transfers becaues we don't have a
+  # Disable zone transfers, becaues we don't have a
   # redundant infrastructure (primary / secondary dns)
   allow-transfer { none; };